react-static/react-static/README.md

 )
 ```

+---
 ### `<Head>`

 `Head` is a react component for managing tags in the document's `head`.
 Use it to update meta tags, title tags, etc.

 - It can be used anywhere in your app.
 - If called more than once on a route, it will append and merge them together (and overwrite some tags with the latest tag used).
-- For more information, see the [React-Helmet library](https://github.com/nfl/react-helmet) that `react-static` uses to accomplish this.
+- For more information, see the [React-Helmet library](https://github.com/nfl/react-helmet) that React Static uses to accomplish this.

 Example: